 If you get an order, you’ll get notified through email or text.
-After which, you can sign in to your Shopify account to check the details of the order such as where to ship your products.
+After this, you can sign in to your Shopify account to check the details of the order such as where to ship your products.
 Once the order has been delivered, you can change its status to “Shipped” within Shopify.
-If you have a payment gateway integrated, you’ll have control on how money changes hands between you and your customer.
+If you have a payment gateway integrated, you’ll have control over how money changes hands between you and your customer.

 What Payment Methods Can My Customers Use?

 Shopify allows all kinds of payment including credit cards, money orders, and cash-on-delivery.

 How Much Will It Cost To Set Up Shopify?